Natalie Alysa has always dreamed of having her own business. Now, she’s in the process of making her dreams come true.

 What inspired you to start designing your own clothing line?

 That was always the end goal even when I first started posting on my blog.
 I always had this end goal in mind that I wanted to start my own clothing line.
-It felt like it was the right time I finally found out what my unique style is.
+It felt like it was the right time.
+I finally found out what my unique style is.
 I felt like it was the right time to share it in my own way with my own streetwear line.
 It was always the end goal I also feel like I relied too much on Instagram and social media as my only job.
 So for me, I just wanted to create something that was completely mine something that could grow with me.
 It’s definitely something I want to be my full career when I look back on this in 10 years.

 I’m sure your background helped, what have been some of your struggles when developing a business?

-The piece that people don’t talk about a lot is the financial aspect of it.
+The piece that people don’t talk about much is the financial aspect of it.
 I’m self-funding everything so that’s definitely been a struggle.
 You can kind of estimate how much it’s going to cost but when it comes down to it there are lots of things you don’t think of along the way.
 It’s been a struggle to learn about how the production process works from start to finish.
 You can’t estimate how long things are going to take the first time.
 So I’m feeling so much better now because I’ll have a leg up for my second collection.
 I’m going to know how everything will go in terms of the timeline and how production works.
 I feel like the first launch is a struggle because you’ve never done it before.

 How has the design process been for STRGRL?